RedHatGov/serverless-workshop-dashboard/workshop/lab1.3_configure.md

 oc get pods -n knative-eventing
 ```

-You should see something like the following
+You should see something like the following:
 ```
 NAME                                   READY   STATUS    RESTARTS   AGE broker-controller-58765d9d49-g9zp6     1/1     Running   0          7m21s